teletypeguy/le-test-4x/README.md

 # some-rfft-stft-wavelet-comparisons

-Some comparisons of rfft, stft, and wavelet transforms, and a butter bandpass sos func.
+A few comparisons of rfft, stft, and wavelet transforms, and a butter bandpass tf/sos func.